SPro-galaxy/INT2-Group-33/test_candidates.md

 Adding a new Conv layer with 256 filters and lowering dropout on all Conv layers to 0.1.

 **It seems like lowering the dropout to this level massivly increased the overfitting to the training data.**

+# tc8
+Adding a new Conv layer with 256 filters and raising dropout on all Conv layers to 0.35.

+**This appears to have helped negate the overfitting issue and provides very similar performance to `tc3`.**